-Judicial reorganisation Companies that face financial difficulties that could threaten their continuity in the short, medium or long term may apply one of the three judicial reorganisation procedures contained in the Continuity of Enterprises Act 2009 (equivalent to the Chapter 11 procedure under US law).
+Companies that face financial difficulties that could threaten their continuity in the short, medium or long term may apply one of the three judicial reorganisation procedures contained in Book XX of the Code of Economic Law (equivalent to the Chapter 11 procedure under US law).

 The first type of judicial reorganisation concerns the reorganisation of the company by concluding an amicable settlement with the most important creditors.
 The second procedure concerns a reorganisation by way of a collective agreement with the distressed company’s creditors on the basis of a detailed reorganisation plan.

 During the term of the first two types of judicial reorganisation, the board of directors remains competent to run and represent the company.
 As a result, it could envisage selling the activities or business, or part thereof, of the distressed company.